aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

 mesh](/critic2/manual/misc/#c2-meshtype).
 In this case, `WCUBE`, `ONLY`, and `ONLY_RANGE` cannot be used, and only the volume and the Hirshfeld atomic electron populations are calculated.

+By using the `JSON` keyword a JavaScript Object Notation (JSON) file is created containing the molecular or crystal structure, information about the reference field and the results of the integration.

 It is also possible to calculate the Hirshfeld overlap populations of scalar field $$f({\bf r})$$, defined as: